aws-amplify/docs/docs/lib/datastore/fragments/native_common/datastore-events.md

 - each time a local mutation is finished processing

 HubPayload `OutboxStatusEvent` contains:
-- `isEmpty` (Bool): a boolean value to notify if there are mutations in the outbox
+- `isEmpty` (Bool): a boolean value indicating that there are no local changes still pending upload to the Cloud

 ## Usage
-For instance, to see if the network status is active, you could set up the following listener:
+To see if the network status is active, you could set up the following listener: